 The Bike Chester sportive includes some of the best routes through Cheshire we’ve experienced.

 The Bike Chester 2017 sportive was managed by the experienced team at Iconic Cycling Events and was supported by a variety of sponsors, including Redrow Homes, The Bike Factory and Halliwell Jones.
-The 2017 event took place on Sunday 11th June 2017 and the organisers are hoping to host next year’s event in June 2018.
+The 2017 event took place on Sunday 11th June 2017 and the organisers have set a date of 10th June 2018 for the next event.

 This Chester based sportive is included in our list of the best Cheshire Sportives so if you enjoyed this event, why not take a look for ideas for your next sportive?

-For 2017, the Bike Chester sportive had 3 routes; 25m, 50m and 80m routes, compared to 4 routes in 2016, albeit over the same distances (there were two 80m options).
+For 2018, the Bike Chester sportive has 3 routes; 25m, 50m and 80m routes, which is the same as last year.
 Elevations are pretty flat for regular cyclists with the most gain being just 2,700ft over the 80m route.
 This is a softer climbing option than the 2016 route, which covered 4,500ft over one of the two 80m routes.

 The shorter 25m route has just 1,125ft of climbing and the 50m route has 2,060ft, so nothing too difficult on any of the routes, just the outstanding Cheshire countryside to admire.